Hlth 57A (Health 57A)

 Please note that the due date on Canvas should be the same as mentioned here at the class calendar, but most of the work is available at Canvas much earlier than it is due.

-Note at Canvas the final due date / time that each can be submitted for full credit.
+You will find at Canvas the final due date / time that each can be submitted for full credit.

 Note that you should not post a link to a document you stored at another computer